akaDova/file-getter-for-Windows-Spotlight/README.md

 # file-getter-for-Windows-interesting
-pulls directory with pictures to Desktop &amp; transforms files to .jpg
+kotlin console simple app, that pulls directory with pictures to Desktop &amp; transforms files to .jpg